[keith-snook.info]

 Good Transistor amps from the mid 1970s like the QUAD 33 used 'polycaps' for coupling to give a –3dB @ 20Hz high pass response at the input and lower frequencies between internal stages ~ Other amplifiers at the time used cheaper wide tolerance electrolytic Capacitors for coupling and this may explain why there was a period between the 60s and 80s when many Transistor amplifiers got a bad press as they were often compared with good Valve amplifiers which by then were very good

-Due to the high voltages and high impedances between their stages Valve amplifiers tend not to use electrolytic Capacitors for coupling because the leakage of the best is too high ~ The bulk of Valve amplifiers up to 1970s used low value paper in oil [PIO] Capacitors because they were cheap at the time and had high voltage and low leakage for their size ~ PIO Capacitors have a good reputation for sound quality even in guitar amplifiers but is this nostalig romanticism
+Due to the high voltages and high impedances between their stages Valve amplifiers tend not to use electrolytic Capacitors for coupling because the leakage of the best is too high ~ The bulk of Valve amplifiers up to 1970s used low value paper in oil [PIO] Capacitors because they were cheap at the time and had high voltage and low leakage for their size ~ PIO Capacitors have a good reputation for sound quality even in guitar amplifiers but is this nostalgic romanticism

 RESISTORS

-STILL Being Tinkered with 2023 and converted to wrap on small screens?
+STILL Being Tinkered with

 " I hear you are singing a song of the past ~ I see no tears "